Drink plenty of water

 Restricting certain foods from our diet can often just make us crave them more.
 In periods of fasting, our brains release these pesky hunger hormones which stimulate appetite- for carbohydrate in particular!

 At The Pure Package, we do not believe in extreme dieting and always make sure our clients received well balanced programmes to suit their needs.
-Speak to a client manager today to get a programme set up”
+Speak to a client manager today (including our weight loss package)to get a programme set up.

 Eat regularly throughout the day